Breast Cancer Prevention

 - Postmenopausal women with a personal history of breast cancer.

-- Women with no personal history of breast cancer who are 60 years and older, have a history of ductal carcinoma in situ with mastectomy, or have a high risk of breast cancer based on the Gail model tool (considers many risk factors for breast cancer).
+- Women with no personal history of breast cancer who are 60 years and older, have a history of ductal carcinoma in situ with mastectomy, or have a high risk of breast cancer based on the Gail model tool (a tool used to estimate the risk of breast cancer).

 Possible harms from taking aromatase inhibitors include muscle and joint pain, osteoporosis, hot flashes, and feeling very tired.

-Some women who have a high risk of breast cancer may choose to have a prophylactic oophorectomy (the removal of both ovaries when there are no signs of cancer).
+Premenopausal women who have a high risk of breast cancer due to certain changes in the BRCA1 and BRCA2 genes may choose to have a prophylactic oophorectomy (the removal of both ovaries when there are no signs of cancer).
 This decreases the amount of estrogen made by the body and lowers the risk of breast cancer.
+Prophylactic oophorectomy also lowers the risk of breast cancer in normal premenopausal women and in women with an increased risk of breast cancer due to radiation to the chest.
 However, it is very important to have a cancer risk assessment and counseling before making this decision.
-The sudden drop in estrogen levels may cause the onset of symptoms of menopause, including hot flashes, trouble sleeping, anxiety, and depression.
+The sudden drop in estrogen levels may cause the symptoms of menopause to begin.
+These include hot flashes, trouble sleeping, anxiety, and depression.
 Long-term effects include decreased sex drive, vaginal dryness, and decreased bone density.
-These symptoms vary greatly among women.

 Taking oral contraceptives ("the pill") may slightly increase the risk of breast cancer in current users.
 This risk decreases over time.
-The most commonly used oral contraceptive contains estrogen.
+Some oral contraceptives contain estrogen.